lglenn/Jarlint/README.md

 2. The first parameter from the command line.
 3. The CLASSPATH environment variable.

+Jarlint can read two kinds of files: text files that contain a CLASSPATH Unix-style environment variable declaration, and Blue Martini log files.
+In each case, jarlint will read the file until it finds the classpath, and then close it.
+It won't, for example, read all of a 2-gig Blue Martini log file.

 If the classpath contains relative paths (e.g. './lib/foo.jar'), make sure that you run jarlint from someplace where those paths will resolve correctly.

 ### Examples: